 An effective legislative framework underpins the state’s investment in arts and cultural development in South Australia.
-This framework includes eight statutory authorities, encompassing the North Terrace cultural institutions and major makers and presenters as follows:
+This framework includes nine statutory authorities, encompassing the North Terrace cultural institutions and major makers and presenters as follows:

 - Art Gallery of South Australia

 - Country Arts SA

 Between them, they are responsible for the delivery of core services, programs and infrastructure across all art forms and for all arts-related purposes.

 We also provide funding to the following major organisations: